 “Commercial Space as Consumption Arena: Retail Stores in Early Virginia,” in People, Power, Places: Perspectives in Vernacular Architecture, edited by Sally McMurry and Annmarie Adams, 201–18 (Knoxville: University of Tennessee Press, 2000).

-“Magical, Mythical, Practical and Sublime: the Meanings and Uses of Ceramics in America,” Ceramics in America 1, no.1 (2001).
+“Magical, Mythical, Practical and Sublime: the Meanings and Uses of Ceramics in America,” Ceramics in America 1 (2001).

 Makers and Users: American Decorative Arts, 1630–1820 from the Chipstone Collection (Madison: Elvehjem Museum of Art, 1999).

 Editor, American Material Culture: The Shape of the Field (Knoxville: University of Tennessee Press, 1997).

 Guest editor, Material Culture in Early America in William and Mary Quarterly 3rd series, LIII, no. 1 (January 1996).

 Editor, Creators, Collectors & Communities Making Ethnic Identity Through Objects (Madison: L&S Learning Support Services, 2017).

 Primary Investigator, A Colonial Merchant: The Ledger of William Ramsay.

 Finding Slavery in an American Art Museum, virtual, published January 2021.
 (Fall 2020 Course)